Adi-UA/Weighted-KNN/README.md

 * Sort the results to find K entries in the train set that have the least distance from the test data.
 * Use the known output values of those K results to predict which category the input data belongs to.

-Look [here](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) for a more in-depth but easy-to-understand of KNN.
+Look [here](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) for a more in-depth but easy-to-understand description of KNN.

 ### Specifics (assuming you know the basics)